Current Digital Inequities

-Even though most households in Long Beach have access to computers and Internet subscriptions, some
+Even though most people in Long Beach have access to computers and Internet subscriptions, some

 communities do not have access.